jmedin1965/Notes/Postfix_configuration_for_a_host_or_server.md

 =====

-* ☐ Add postfix settings to Ansible, make sure we exclude the proxmox mail gateway and make different settings for our internal mail receiver
+* ☐ Add Postfix settings to Ansible, make sure we exclude the Proxmox mail gateway and make different settings for our internal mail receiver